sahib/rmlint/docs/faq.rst

 files.
 For example, 5 million files will result in a memory footprint of roughly 1.0GB of memory in average.

-If that's still not enough read on.

 *Some things to consider:*

-- Use ``--with-metadata-cache`` to swap paths to disk.
-When needed the path is selected from disk instead of keeping them all in memory.
-This lowers the memory footprint per file by a few bytes.
-Sometimes the difference may be very subtle since all paths in rmlint are stored by common prefix, i.e. for long but mostly identically paths the point after the difference is stored.

-  This option will most likely only make sense if you files with long basenames.
-  You might expect 10%-20% less memory as a rule of thumb.
 - Enable the progress bar with ``-g`` to keep track of how much data is left to scan.

-*Caveats:*

-- Some options like ``-D`` will not work well with ``--with-metadata-cache`` and use a fair bit of memory themselves.
-This is by the way they're working.
-Avoid them in this case.
-Also ``--cache`` might be not very memory efficient.
-- The CPU usage might go up quite a bit, resulting longer runs.

 *Also:*